Spherical Principal Curves: Enhancement of Principal Circle for Initialization

-Principal curves on manifolds by Hauberg (2016) employ PGA for the initialization of a curve without endpoints and use a circle by tangent approximation for initialization of a closed curve.
-The first principal component obtained by the projection of manifolds into the tangent space corresponds to the geodesic in the existing manifolds (Fletcher et al., 2004).
-Thus, principal curves by Hauberg (2016) are initialized as great circles or approximated circles that do not minimize a reconstruction error for the representation of spherical data.
-However, geodesic on a sphere is limited to represent data on the sphere.
-Figure~\ref{fig1} shows earthquake data from the U.S. Geological Survey that represent the locations (blue dots) of significant earthquakes of Mb magnitude 8+ around the Pacific ocean since 1900.
-The data will be analyzed detailedly Section 5.
-In Figure~\ref{fig1}, the result (pink) by PGA does not fit the data appropriately, while our principal circle (red) in Section 3.2 improves the representation of the data.
+However, PGA always results in a great circle going through the intrinsic mean on the sphere, as shown in \Cref{fig:pgpc}, and the class of great circles on a sphere is sometimes limited to suitably fit a dataset on the sphere \citep{Jung2011, Hauberg}.
+For example, the left panel of \Cref{fig:pgpc} shows earthquake data from the U.S. Geological Survey showing the location (blue dot) of significant earthquakes with Mb magnitude 8 or higher around the Pacific since 1900.
+The data will be analyzed in detail in \Cref{numerical:experiment}.
+In \Cref{fig:pgpc}, while the result (pink) by PGA does not fit the data correctly, our principal circle (red), presented later in \Cref{exact}, improves the representation of the data.
+Further, in the right panel of \Cref{fig:pgpc}, our principal circle suitably fits the circular simulated data, whereas the result (pink) by PGA does not capture the variation of the data.
+The PGA's failure stems from the fact that the above two data sets are far from their intrinsic means, as noted in \cite{Jung2011}, \cite{Jung2012}, and \cite{Hauberg}.